OttEricOttender/HydroCalc/instructions.md

 ### 6. Optional - run script in parts via Jupyter Notebook ###
-You can also run the Jupyter Notebook file (delineate.ipynb, works the same way) to better understand the process and see the intermediate visualization steps:
+You can also run the Jupyter Notebook file (`delineate.ipynb`, works the same way) to better understand the process and see the intermediate visualization steps:

 ```bash
 jupyter notebook delineate.ipynb